24 Household Uses for Vinegar From Cleaning to Beauty to Pets and Outside

 From household cleanup to beauty aids to pet care, we’re rounded up two dozen ways for you to use that cheap gallon of vinegar.

 Vinegar for Cleaning

 If the cabinet under your sink looks anything like ours, it’s jammed with expensive cleaning products.
 Wouldn’t it be nice to get rid of a bunch of those containers so you can free up some space and save money?
 Vinegar can help.
 Because of its antifungal and antibacterial nature, you can safely use it to wipe down counters and appliances.

 1. Use as Fabric Softener

 Vinegar softens clothing, eliminating the need for fabric softeners.
-Just add a cup of distilled white vinegar to the washing machine during the rinse cycle.
+Just add a cup of distilled white vinegar (not diluted) to the washing machine during the rinse cycle.
 This also helps eliminate odors.
-Bonus: it’s better for the environment than many commercial products.
+Bonus: It’s better for the environment than many commercial products.

 2. Get Out Stubborn Stains

 Keep a spray bottle of white vinegar next to the clothes hamper.
 Use it to spray splashes of tomato sauce, wine stains and last night’s chili to reduce the strength of stubborn stains.
 You can soak stained items in vinegar for an hour or overnight, and then wash.
 Remember to not put the garment in the dryer if the stain hasn’t completely gone.